To enhance local affordability. To foster inclusive communities.

 Overview

-While LIHTCs are generally awarded at the state level by state housing finance agencies, they are an essential resource for the production of affordable rental housing and thus an important policy for local governments to be aware of and to utilize.
+While LIHTCs are generally awarded at the state level by state housing finance agencies, they are an essential resource for the production of affordable rental housing and thus an important policy for local governments to be aware of and utilize.
 Relevant roles for local governments include advocating for changes in the state Qualified Allocation Plan to ensure it advances key policy priorities, and providing local gap funding to help proposed LIHTC projects be financially viable and/or qualify for a high priority for a LIHTC award.
-In addition, in some communities, credits are allocated directly by a local housing finance agency in addition to a state agency.
+In some communities, credits are allocated directly by a local housing finance agency and a state agency.

-This section describes key considerations for LIHTC program administrators, as well as ways that local leaders can influence implementation to help achieve their goals.
+This section describes key considerations for LIHTC program administrators and ways that local leaders can influence implementation to help achieve their goals.

 Approach